rmosolgo/graphql-ruby/guides/limiters/redis.md

----
-layout: guide
-doc_stub: false
-search: true
-enterprise: true
-section: GraphQL Enterprise - Rate Limiters
-title: Configuring Redis
+# Configuring Redis
-desc: Preparing the rate limiter backend
-index: 1
----

-Rate limiting requires a persistent Redis instance, just like [Sidekiq](https://github.com/mperham/sidekiq/wiki/Using-Redis) or the {% internal_link "Operation Store", "/operation_store/redis_backend" %}.
+Rate limiting requires a persistent Redis instance, just like [Sidekiq](https://github.com/mperham/sidekiq/wiki/Using-Redis) or the [Operation Store](/operation_store/redis_backend).
 Set `maxmemory-policy noeviction` in `redis.conf` to ensure that Redis doesn't silently drop keys when it reaches its memory limit.

 ## Memory Usage